Where’s The Long Hair in Business?

 “Yes, I can have long hair and be a professional, be taken seriously, and make a good living.
 I don’t have to be ‘conventional.’”

-For that reason we want to celebrate these legendary men with long hair in business: CEO’s, business owners, entrepreneurs and all around badasses.
+For that reason we want to highlight and celebrate these 12 established, successful men with long hair in business.

 In many ways these guys have set the tone.
 They weren’t afraid to be different.
 They had courage.
 And it’s paid off.